 Self-esteem is a fundamental human need.
 It cannot be minimized or annulled.
 It determines our ability to understand who we are in Jesus Christ and the potential we have if we discover our identity.

-But sadly, our sinful state, the traumatic experiences we have lived in the past and the influence of the genes we inherited from our parents have an impact on the way we see ourselves and how we think other people perceive us.
-In the end, the way you see yourself will determine your mental health, quality of life and the respect others will give you.
+But sadly, our sinful state, the traumatic experiences we have lived through, and the influence of the genes we inherited from our parents have an impact on the way we see ourselves and how we think other people perceive us.
+In the end, the way you see yourself will determine your mental health, quality of life, and the respect others will give you.

 Allow me to illustrate this with a biblical story:

 Mephibosheth, son of Jonathan and Saul’s grandchild, belonged to the royal family of Israel.
 He had a privilege other children did not.
 He was a prince of Israel.
 When he was eight years old, his grandfather and father died as the people of Israel were facing the Philistines.

 When the king died in those battles, the royal family had to run because the enemy army would go after all the king’s descendants to kill them and eliminate the kingdom’s heir.

 A soldier came to Jonathan’s house in Jezreel and announced that Saul and Jonathan had died in battle.
 When Mephibosheth’s wet nurse heard the message, she could only do one thing: take the child, who was five years old at that time, and run to the mountains.
 But something terrible happened.
 While she was running with the child in her arms through a rocky path, the child fell from her arms.